 The insurance policy should also apply in the event of damage caused by driver negligence.
-Thus, there is insurance cover even if the driver runs a red traffic light distracted by the CD change and thus causes an accident.
+Thus, you will be covered even when driving at a red traffic light distracted by the CD change, and causing an accident this way.

 - Accident damage to your car

-This difference in coverage also the main distinction between partial coverage and comprehensive coverage.
-Logically, if your car is expensive you want also to cover its costs, so you better opt for Vollkasko (comprehensive coverage).
+This difference in coverage is also the main distinction between partial coverage and comprehensive coverage.
+Logically, if your car is expensive, you want also to cover its costs, so you better opt for Vollkasko (comprehensive coverage).

 The Most Expensive – Comprehensive Coverage

-Basically it combines two previous insurance types and adds the protection you would receive for your car and your medical costs.
-Therefore it covers:
+It combines two previous insurance types and adds the protection you would receive for your car and your medical costs.
+Therefore, it covers:

 - Damage that you or your car might inflict on other people, cars or property, including medical bills